Josh9182/SQL-Projects/SQL-Portfolio-Dinosaur/Analyzing Dinosaur Database.md

 Or did we just not find enough fossils to conclude?

 I believe
-that certain climates do not have a higher concentration of a specific classification based off the fact that we now know that all types existed on mostly every single region, its safe to say that the Earth during the mezoziac era
+that certain climates do not have a higher concentration of a specific classification.
+Based on the data, we now know that all classification types existed in almost every single region of Earth.
+It's safe to say
+that the Earth during the mezoziac era while having different climate types still featured the necessary temperatures and resources for animals to thrive.
+Therefore, certain climates do NOT have a higher concentration of a specific classification.

+## How does the length of dinosaurs vary across different taxonomic groups?